-Bella Hadid Candidly Reveals Her Break-Up With The Weeknd, Admits Still In Love
+Bella Hadid Candidly Reveals Her Breakup With The Weeknd, Admits Still In Love

 As an accomplished equestrienne, she made a tough decision to end her Olympic dreams when she was 16 due to an ongoing battle with Lyme disease.
 This decision involves the first true love of her life, a horse named Lego.
 In a wistful tone, she said that “Lego was my main, my ride or die.”
 She was “really traumatized” after they sold the horse because of her deeply profound connection with the animal.

-Bella Hadid then makes a reference to her high-profile, high-speed relationship with The Weeknd that unexpectedly came to a sad break-up.
-The former couple parted ways with a mutual agreement but before they can fully move on, they were once again shoved into the public eye as they share the stage together at the VS fashion show wherein Bella strutted down the runway while Abel performed his chart-topper hit, “Starboy.”
+Bella Hadid then makes a reference to her high-profile, high-speed relationship with The Weeknd that unexpectedly came to a sad breakup.
+The former couple parted ways with a mutual agreement but before they can fully move on, they were once again shoved into the public eye as they shared the stage together at the VS fashion show wherein Bella strutted down the runway while Abel performed his chart-topper hit, “Starboy.”

 Since then, the 20-year-old model had become somewhat of a social media idol as the pair stole the scene like it was no big deal, but their faces spoke otherwise as they looked at each other and reminisced the good times they shared.